 Although a bit of an oversimplification, a χ2 test serves an analogous function to categorical variables as a t-test is to quantitative variables.
 For the purposes of this memo, you would use a χ2 test when attempting to determine the relationship between two categorical variables, e.g. race and your research group.
 It is not useful when attempting to account for other “covariates” in the relationship (although the related log-linear analysis can be used with >2 categorical variables, that’s outside the current scope of this memo).
 These χ2 tests are often used at MDRC for early investigations of data regarding baseline equivalence and non-response bias, both cases where there is a relatively clear categorical vs categorical relationship we are attempting to ascertain.

 Programming a χ2 test in R is fairly simple.
-Here we are using the mdrcAnalysis::sim_data_robust_reg and comparing Employment (employed_01) and treatment group (treatment).
+Here we are using the dataset mdrcAnalysis::sim_data_robust_reg and comparing Employment (employed_01) and treatment group (treatment).
 Both of these are 0,1 dummy variables which also allows us to compare these χ2 results against a t-test treating them like quantitative variables.

 Here both variables are encoded as numerics.
 Note that this test requires passing of direct atomic vectors to the function, not a dataset and the names of the variables you want.